blink-zero/powerpulse/README.md

   - Email notifications
 - **User Management**: Admin controls for managing users and permissions
 - **Customizable Settings**: Configure polling intervals, notification preferences, and more
+- **Automatic Session Timeout**: Security feature that logs users out after a period of inactivity
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Dark Mode Support**: Easy on the eyes during those late-night monitoring sessions